⚒ ACG ⚒

 The point is not to sound clever.
 The point is to reduce drift, surface assumptions, improve verification, and keep human judgement active.
 Prompting without ritual easily turns into vague delegation.
 Prompting with ritual keeps the craftsperson in the loop.

-Here are the first ten rituals in the archive.
-The initial seed set came from Alex Bunardzic, and the archive now grows through member contribution, including Ritual 07 from Kelly Hohman, Ritual 08 from Jona Heidsick, and Rituals 09 and 10 from Laurie Scheepers.
+Here are the first six rituals in the archive.
+The initial seed set came from Alex Bunardzic; the archive will grow through member contribution.

 Starter Rituals